Jaycadox/capitalism-docs/index.md

 Please note that you cannot view the balance of another player.

 ## The Lottery
 The server stores it's own bank account.
-This bank account is sent money from Death Tax (TBD), Transaction Tax (TBD), and property sales.
+This bank account is sent money from Death Tax, Transaction Tax, and property sales.

 Everyday, **at around 5-6PM AEST**.
 The lottery will randomly select a winner out of the people who have entered. **You need to be online when it rolls for it to select you, it does NOT select an offline player**.